Sri Lankan Tamil diaspora: France

+Italy

 Italy is home to roughly 25,000 to 35,000 Tamils, most of whom are migrants and refugees from Sri Lanka, as well as significant Tamil populations from Mauritius and India.

 The largest center of Tamils in Italy is the Sicilian capital of Palermo, where Sri Lankan Tamils number around 6,000 and are the second largest immigrant group in Palermo after Bangladeshis.
-Other Italian cities with a significant Sri Lankan Tamil community are Rome, Milan, Bologna and Napoli; there are even Tamil associations in smaller and medium-sized cities such as Catania, Reggio Emilia, and Lecce.
+Other Italian cities with a significant Sri Lankan Tamil community are Rome, Milan, Bologna and Naples; there are even Tamil associations in smaller and medium-sized cities such as Catania, Reggio Emilia, and Lecce.